MarcosLopezC/MarcosLopezC.github.io/articles/_about.md

-My name is Marcos Vladimir López Castellanos and I'm a software developer based in [Fort Lauderdale, Florida][wiki_fort_lauderdale].
+My name is Marcos Vladimir López Castellanos and I'm a software developer based in [Boca Raton, Florida][wiki_boca_raton].
 I graduated from [Florida Atlantic University][wiki_fau] in 2014 with a Bachelor's degree in [Computer Science][fau_computer_science].
 Nowadays I mainly work with JavaScript, C#, and T-SQL but I'm also fluent in many other programing languages.